-Due date: Monday, March 11 at 5:00pm CST
+Due date: Monday, March 9 at 11:59pm CST

 Academic Honesty: Reminder that assignments should be completed independently by each student.
 See the syllabus for more detailed discussion of academic honesty.
 Limit any discussion of assignments with other students to clarification of the requirements or definitions of the problems, or to understanding the existing code or general course material.
-Never discuss issues directly relevant to problem solutions.
+Never directly discuss details of the problem solutions.
 Finally, you may not publish solutions to these assignments or consult solutions that exist in the wild.